The 14 Very Best Things to Do in Kefalonia, Greece

 We recommend parking further away, walking in, and seeing the rest of the village.
 There’s a car park on the village’s east side, which might be a better option than driving through Assos.

-Assos has a unique look when compared to a lot of the other villages around the island.
+Assos has a unique look compared to many of the other villages around the island.

 It was rebuilt after the earthquake with help from the French because it was a popular destination for French tourists.

-Despite Assos’s Instagrammable features, there are plenty of remnants of the damage caused by the earthquake.
+Despite Assos’s Instagrammable features, there are plenty of remnants of the earthquake’s damage.

 The ruined buildings don’t detract from Assos but add to its character.